 So, never feed Hummingbirds honey.

-Other things to avoid are artificial sweeteners, protein supplements and red food colouring.
+Other things to avoid are artificial sweeteners, protein supplements, and red food coloring.

 There is no energy in artificial sweeteners and protein supplements are not necessary as the birds will satisfy their need for protein by eating bugs.

-Red food colouring is not a food source and can cause harm to the Hummers small bodies.
+Red food coloring is not a food source and can cause harm to the hummingbird’s small bodies.